iExecBlockchainComputing/deploy-workerpool/README.md

 ```

-Save your workerpool (deployment) address for later use (you might also find it in the deployed.json)
+Save your workerpool (deployment) address for later use (you might also find it in the deployed.json file)

 You may now consult the workerpool metadata by typing your workerpool address into the search area on the [explorer](https://explorer.iex.ec/bellecour/).